-You will experience immediate and substantial dilution as a result of our concurrent public offering of units and may experience additional dilution in the future.
+You will experience immediate and substantial dilution as a result of this offering and may experience additional dilution in the future.

-You will incur immediate and substantial dilution as a result of our concurrent public offering.
-After giving effect to the sale by us of \$1,000,000 of shares of common stock in our concurrent public offering as part of the Units at an assumed public offering price of \$1.00 per share, investors can expect an immediate dilution of \$0.956 per share, or 96% at the assumed public offering price.
+You will incur immediate and substantial dilution as a result of this offering.
+After giving effect to the sale by us of \$1,000,000 of shares of common stock in this offering as part of the Units at an assumed public offering price of \$1.00 per share, investors in this offering can expect an immediate dilution of \$0.956 per share, or 96% at the assumed public offering price.
 To the extent that the warrants underlying the Units are ultimately converted or exercised, you will sustain further dilution.
 We may also acquire other technologies or finance strategic alliances by issuing equity, which may result in additional dilution to our stockholders.